skurfer/RemoteProject.tmbundle/Support/remote_project_help.markdown

 ## Getting Started

 Here are two ways to turn a directory on a remote machine into a local TextMate project:
-(Note the trailing '/' on the `rsync` "source" path.
-It matters.
-Also note that `rsync` can work between two local directories, so your "remote" copy could be on the same machine, or could be on a remote filesystem that you mount via AFP, Samba, NFS, etc.)
+(Keep in mind that `rsync` can work between two local directories, so your "remote" copy could be on the same machine, or could be on a remote filesystem that you mount via AFP, Samba, NFS, etc.)

   * Create the project and get the files